 Signatures for Office 365 for Company Mergers

-Loryan Strant - Microsoft MVP - Office 365
+Loryan Strant - Microsoft MVP - Microsoft 365 (formerly Office 365)

 Recently, my company Paradyne was acquired by Generation-e.
 Both of us have strong businesses, are Microsoft partners, have many customers, and funnily enough both use Exclaimer Cloud - Signatures for Office 365 (but in different ways – more on that later).